 Do you ever reach for a post-lunch pick-me-up?
 Looking for the best natural energy supplement instead of caffeine?

-Nitrates have been used as performance enhancers in endurance sports for decades.
-By decreasing the amount of oxygen it takes to do something and increasing the length of time you’re able to sustain it, nitrates provide an advantage when you’re breathing hard.
+Nitrates have been used as performance aids in distance sports for decades.
+By decreasing the amount of breathing it takes to do something and increasing the length of time you’re able to sustain it, nitrates provide an advantage when you’re breathing hard.

 Nitrates lead to dilated blood veins and more blood flow.
-More blood flow means more oxygen, more nutrients, and more energy.
+More blood flow means more nutrients and more energy.

 By the same process that nitrates can lead to a performance advantage in sports, many people (myself included!) report a similar edge in every-day use.
 Unlike caffeine, the boost provided by nitrates isn't followed by a crash.